magneticio/vamp/docs/content/cli-reference/installation.md

 vamp
 ```

-Updating are just two commands:
+Updating Vamp CLI to the latest version can be done using these two commands:
 ```bash
 brew update
 brew upgrade vamp